The calculus of neo-Peircean relations

-We will also write $\synequivalence \defeq \syninclusion \cap \syninclusionop$ for the \emph{syntactic equivalence}.
-Our main result is: \begin{thm} For all terms $c,d\colon n \to m$, $c\syninclusion d$ iff $c\seminclusion d$. \end{thm} The axiomatisation is far from minimal and is redundant in several respects.
+The axiomatisation is far from minimal and is redundant in several respects.
 We chose the more verbose presentation in order to emphasise both the underlying categorical structures and the various dualities that we will highlight in the next sections.
 We confined the complete axiomatisation to the appendix because the axioms in Figure \ref{fig:textual axioms} appear also in Figures~\ref{fig:cb axioms}, \ref{fig:cocb axioms}, \ref{fig:closed lin axioms}, \ref{fig:fo bicat axioms} in form of diagrams.
 This allows for a more modular presentation that places each axiom in its proper context, highlighting its provenance from one of the categorical structures involved.

 \paragraph{Proofs as diagrams rewrites} Proofs in $\NPR$ are rather different from those of traditional proof systems: since the only inference rules are those in~\eqref{eq:pc}, any proof of $c\syninclusion d$ consists of a sequence of applications of axioms.
 As an example consider the proof in Fig. \ref{fig:forallExists full} which is the same of \eqref{eq:forallexists} from the Introduction, but only using axioms.
 Note that, when applying axioms, we are in fact performing diagram rewriting: an instance of the left hand side of an axiom is found within a larger diagram and replaced with the right hand side.
 Since such rewrites can happen anywhere, there is a close connection between proofs in $\NPR$ and the work on \emph{deep inference}~\cite{hughes2021combinatorial,DBLP:phd/de/Brunnler2003,guglielmi2007system} -- see Example \ref{subsub:propo calc}.